No register for home-schooled children

 She will also announce plans for a "comprehensive package of support" for home educators, including exams help.

-The plans are for statutory guidance - compared with the non-statutory guidance published a year ago - which Sally Holland, the Children's Commissioner for Wales, described as "disappointing".
+The plans are for statutory guidance - compared with the non-statutory guidance published a year ago, which Sally Holland, the Children's Commissioner for Wales, described at the time as "disappointing".

 Councils do not need to be told if a child is home educated, unless they are removed from school.